highballuos/blues-android/README.md

 # Blues-android
-Blues-android is Korean hate speech restyling inputmethodservice for android platform.
+Blues-android is Korean hate speech detecting inputmethodservice for android platform.

 ## Install & Setting
 ### Using APK